 Implementation of the Proposed Action would not significantly change the total number of worldwide space launches.
-No significant global effect on orbital/deorbiting debris from either payloads or the launch vehicle would be incurred from the implementation of the Proposed Action.
+No significant global effect on past, current or future orbital/deorbiting debris from either Relativity's payloads or the launch vehicle would be incurred from the implementation of the Proposed Action.